Mycotoxins represent a huge economic cost to dairy farms

 Expect to start to see some improvements after a month or two and in the longer term look for healthier cows, lower vet and medicine bills, higher butterfat % and milk protein %, improved fertility, a lift in lactation yield, reduced concentrate feed rates and cows staying in the herd for longer.
 Then you will appreciate the benefits and cost saving of using Ultrabond.

-We recommend using a toxin control system as a matter of course in all dairy diets
+We recommend using a toxin control system routinely in all dairy diets

 RWN Product Range

 Whilst every effort should be made to minimise the levels of toxins in feeds and conserved forages, in practice some toxins will always be present in farm feeds.
 Consequently we offer a range of products designed to minimise the adverse effects of toxins on livestock.

 Mycotrap - The specialised mineral complex in Mycotrap has a strong binding capacity for a broad spectrum of mycotoxins in animal feeds helping to reduce toxin related disease, improve immunity and productivity.
 Binds mycotoxins at all pH ranges throughout the gut.